lastcoolnameleft/kubernetes-workshop/persistent-storage-managed-disk.md

 # Containers Orchestrator hands-on lab with Kubernetes

-## Persist storage on Azure
+## Persist storage on Azure with Managed Disks

-This tutorial will cover different ways to persist data inside a Kubernetes cluster in Azure.
+[Managed disks](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/managed-disks-overview) are the recommended way to provision disks inside Azure.
+In this walkthrough, we will use Managed Disks to persist data inside Pods

 Typically in Kubernetes, you use a Persistent Volume Claim (PVC) to request a data disk and then create a Persistent Volume (PV) from the PVC to mount a the container.

+One key difference between managing via Azure Files and Azure Managed Disks is that with Azure Files, you can mount to multiple VM's simultaneously.
+This comes at a sacrifice of IO throughput.

 ### Using an managed disk with Persistent Volume Claim